Everything you need to know about cashflow

-6 ways to improve your near-term cashflow
+How to improve your cashflow

-When you run a business, it’s important to keep a close eye on the money coming in and going out of it - especially during times of rising costs.
+When you run a business, it’s important to keep a close eye on the money coming in and going out - especially during times of rising costs.
 Here are six simple tips to help you track, control and improve your cashflow.

 Make sure your invoices are accurate